containers/podman.io/docs/installation.md

 On Mac, each Podman machine is backed by a [QEMU](https://www.qemu.org) based virtual machine.
-Once installed, the podman command can be run directly from the Unix shell in `Terminal`, where it remotely communicates with the podman service running in the Machine VM.
+Once installed, the podman command can be run directly from the Unix shell in Terminal, where it remotely communicates with the podman service running in the Machine VM.

 For Mac, Podman is provided through [Homebrew](https://brew.sh/).
 Once you